 Tools for Compiler Construction

-We are trying to create and implement (and eventually use) a new programming language for the implementation of logical algorithms and computer algebra.
+We are trying to create and implement (and eventually also use) a new programming language for the implementation of logical algorithms and computer algebra.
 Logic is special because it requires tree structures that can have many different forms.
-My present (2023) view is that using these data structures reveals a weakness that all current programming languages with static type checking have: We don't know how to handle union and we don't know how to handle partiality combined with static type checking.
+In my view, these data structures reveal a weakness that all current programming languages with static type checking have: We don't know how to statically type check union or partiality.
 The problem of partiality exists in many applications, but it shows up most clearly in the implementation of logic.

 All existing approaches (union, std::variant, inheritance, type casts, std::optional, std::expected, use of nullptr, use of special value like std::string::npos) are unsatisfactory, because they cannot be statically type checked.

-Despite the unsolved theoretical problems, the project resulted in techniques and software that make it easy to implement logic in C++, so that in a broader sense, the problem of efficiently implementing logic is solved.
-Students have started implementing proof checkers, and using the developed techniques.
+Checking union and partiality is currently impossible due to unsolved theoretical questions, which I hope to solve.
+Despite these unsolved theoretical problems, the project resulted in techniques and software that make it easy to implement logic in C++, so that in a broader sense, the problem of efficiently implementing logic was solved.
+Students have implemented proof checkers, and are using the developed techniques.

-We have developed the following software: A generator for tree-like data types in C++, and a parser/tokenizer generator for C++.
-The parser generator works like Yacc, but fully supports C++ and RAII.
+The parser generator works like Yacc, but supports C++ and RAII.
 It creates LALR parsers, and in addition allows extending the language at run time, which is needed for example by Prolog.

-The tokenizer generator does not create a complete tokenizer, but only a classifier, which reads part of the input, and determines its token.
-Generating a full tokenizer would result in a generator that is too rigid to be used.
+The tokenizer generator does not create a complete tokenizer, but only something called classifier.
+The classifier reads a part of the input and determines to which type of symbol it belongs.
+Generating a full tokenizer would result in a generator that is too rigid to be useful.
 It is possible to extend the generated classifier by hand.
-This is needed non-regular tokens, or for tokenizers that consider e.g. indentation.
+This is needed for non-regular tokens, or for tokenizers that consider indentation.

-The tree-data type generator reads a set of specifications of tree-like (algebraic) datatypes, and creates C++ implementations of these datatypes.
+The tree-type generator reads a set of specifications of tree-like (algebraic) datatypes, and creates C++ implementations of these datatypes.
 The specifications are as concise as in a functional language (if not more concise), while at the same time compiled to efficient C++ code.
+The generated tree classes have an API that is pleasant to use.

-The parser/tokenizer generator has been used quite extensively by now, and we have used the tree generator for definition of Zermelo-Fränkel Set Theory.
-As more tools are being completed, they will gradually appear on this page.
-In addition to the materials (code and documents) that are directly related to the development of our programming language and implementation of logic, The slides were written while teaching courses compiler construction at Instytut Informatyki Uniwersytetu Wrocławskiego and the School of Engineering and Digital Sciences at Nazarbayev University.
-Nearly all of the code on this page was written while working at Nazarbayev University.
-This page was created by Hans de Nivelle.
+In addition to materials (code and documents) directly related to the development of our programming language and implementation of logic, this site also contains slide sets about topics related to compiler construction.
+The slides were written while teaching compiler construction courses at Instytut Informatyki Uniwersytetu Wrocławskiego and the School of Engineering and Digital Sciences at Nazarbayev University.

 Presentation at C++ Now (2023)

-I gave a presentation at C++ Now with title 'Trees for Logic and Parsing'.
+I gave a presentation at C++Now 2023 with title 'Trees for Logic and Parsing'.
 The slides and the code fragments that were shown in the lecture are here, and here is a recording of the presentation.
 Note, however that the tree generator has been improved significantly since the presentation.

 Presentation at C++-now (2022)